June-Han/reactingHangman/README.md

 # reactingHangman
-A basic hangman game build with React for Tiktok Youth Camp Submission The game can be played at https://june-han.github.io/reactingHangman/ Written by: June Han
+A basic hangman game build with React for Tiktok Youth Camp Submission. \
+The game can be played at https://june-han.github.io/reactingHangman/ \
+Written by: June Han \

 ## Getting Started with Create React App